Naujan/weatherapp/README.md

 # WeatherApp

 This is an assignment I got.
-The goal was to learn the basics of Docker and Docker-compose
+The goal was to learn the basics of Docker and Docker-compose.
+I was provided with a complete backend and frontend that required minor changes to work.

 # Manual